-Since 2020, small-business owners have had to dig deep, adapting how they serve clientele, finding new ways to bolster finances and keeping employees, customers and themselves safe.
-This has been especially hard on minority entrepreneurs, including many in the Asian American and Pacific Islander (AAPI) community, who in some cases have encountered heightened prejudice and hostility on top of the pandemic and the ensuing economic tumult.
+When the pandemic took root, many small-business owners had to dig deep, adapting how they serve clientele, finding new ways to bolster finances and keeping employees, customers and themselves safe.
+In many cases, their struggles aren’t over.
+The last few years have been especially hard on minority entrepreneurs, including many in the Asian American and Pacific Islander (AAPI) community, who in some cases have encountered heightened prejudice and hostility on top of the economic tumult COVID created.

-Recent research from Bank of America found that more than 90% of AAPI small-business owners faced difficulties keeping their businesses open during the pandemic, far more than the 55% of all small-business owners who reported the same.
-With a traditionally strong emphasis on family and community, it’s no surprise that 68% of AAPI small-business owners turned to family and friends for financial support or other assistance during the pandemic — far higher than the 43% of all small-business owners that did so.
+Bank of America research found that more than 90% of AAPI small-business owners faced difficulties keeping their businesses open during the worst of the pandemic, far more than the 55% of all small-business owners who reported the same.footnote1 With a traditionally strong emphasis on family and community, it’s no surprise that 68% of AAPI small-business owners turned to family and friends for financial support or other assistance — far higher than the 43% of all small-business owners that did so.footnote2

-“While almost all AAPI entrepreneurs said the pandemic created additional stress around running their businesses, they remain determined and resilient,” says Carol Lee Mitchell, head of small business strategy at Bank of America.
+“While almost all AAPI entrepreneurs reported additional stress around running their businesses, they remain determined and resilient,” says Carol Lee Mitchell, head of small business strategy at Bank of America.
 “Even as they faced immense obstacles, AAPI business owners took steps to move their businesses and communities forward.”

 Friends, family, customers and employees made sure Hereafter is here to stay